Everyone has heard of this fabulous place in Southwestern Canada, and despite the cost of living in Vancouver, half the world wants to live here!

 Housing costs may be your biggest budget line item when you live in Vancouver.
 With the relatively recent boom in the housing market, most millennials fear they won’t be able to buy a home in the city they grew up in.

 Many homeowners develop secondary suites in their basements into rentals.
 These basement apartments can sometimes be had for 20-30% less, depending on the area.

 - Cost to Live in San Miguel de Allende, Mexico

 - Essentials Required for Living Overseas

-If you’re looking to buy in Vancouver, a one-bedroom apartment will set you back more than $600k and the prices only go up from there.
+If you’re looking to buy in Vancouver, a one-bedroom apartment will Cost you more than $600k and the prices only go up from there.